Kitware/CMake/Tests/RunCMake/CPack/README.txt

 All phases are executed separately for each generator that is bound to a test.
 Tests for each generator are subtests of test 'RunCMake.CPack_<generator_name>'.

-Each test must also be added to 'RunCMakeTest.cmake' script located in CPack test root directory.
+Each test must be added to list "cpack_tests" in 'Tests/RunCMake/CMakeLists.txt' and also to 'RunCMakeTest.cmake' script located in 'Tests/RunCMake/CPack/'.

 Line that adds a test is:
 run_cpack_test(<test_name> "<generator_name_list>" <compile_stage>